0xPARC/0xparc-intro-book/README.md

-# 0xPARC ProgCrypto Notes

-These are notes written by attendees of the Spring 2024 reading group for 0xPARC, hosted by [0xPARC](https://0xparc.org/).
+# Introduction to Programmable Cryptography

+This is an attempt at an introductory lecture notes on programmable cryptography.
+It is developed by [0xPARC](https://0xparc.org/).
 The source files are written in [Typst](https://typst.app).

 You can download PDF's from the releases on the right